-1.5 Other payables
+1.5 Trade and other payables

-Other payables are initially measured at fair value plus transaction costs and are subsequently measured at amortised cost, using the effective interest rate method.
+Trade and other payables are initially measured at fair value plus transaction costs and are subsequently measured at amortised cost, using the effective interest rate method.
 These payables are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
 If not, they are presented as non-current liabilities.